There are 3 options available for dealing with pensions on divorce

 There are 3 options available:

-This section looks at the properties of each and the practical reasons why each might be suitable for a particular situation.
+We'll look at the properties of each and the practical reasons why each might be suitable for a particular situation.

 The order may be made against one or more of the following pension benefits: